Alexis-Varin/Alexis-Varin.github.io/_projects/sc_pseudotime.md

     </div>
 </div>
 <div class="caption">
-    Figure 1: Examples of pseudotime analysis on classical monocyte differentiation to non-classical monocytes or macrophages from {% cite Varin2025.04.21.25324260 %} with three different methods.
+    Figure 1: Examples of pseudotime analysis on classical monocyte differentiation to non-classical monocytes or macrophages from {% cite Varin2025.04.21.25324260 %} with three methods.
 A: Trajectories obtained from slingshot.
 B: MST structure obtained from Lamian.
 C: Trajectories obtained from Monocle3.
 </div>

 <h3>tradeSeq</h3>